LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 For more detail please see [here][position_encoding].[^linear_pe]

 Now let's code the `PositionEncoding` layer.
-Since these values are constant, it is easiest to preallocate a matrix:
+Since these values are constant it is easiest to preallocate a matrix:
 {%highlight julia %}
 struct PositionEncoding{W <: AbstractArray}
     encoding::W